Commonly asked questions about your diet

-If you’re losing weight without planning to, you may need a nutritional supplement.
-Talk to your doctor who may prescribe a supplement or refer you to a dietitian.
+If you’re losing weight without planning to or are struggling to eat enough, talk to your doctor.
+They may prescribe a nutritional supplement or recommend nourishing drinks.
+They may also refer you to a dietitian for further advice.

-- Eat more soft foods, use more sauces such as gravy and cheese sauce, and eat moist dishes like stews.
+- Eat more soft foods, use more sauces such as gravy and cheese sauce, and eat moist dishes like stews or casseroles.

 - After using inhalers, remember to rinse your mouth out and gargle with water.

-- Try sugar-free gum or mints, frozen grapes, pineapple or orange segments to help you produce more saliva.
+- Try sugar-free gum or mints or sweets, frozen grapes, pineapple or orange segments to help you produce more saliva.

 - Smoking and alcohol can irritate a dry mouth.
 Try to reduce or avoid these.